-Contribution type Amount of contribution Transfers from Division 1 or an Australian Airlines superannuation fund If you transferred from Division 1 of Qantas Super, or from an Australian Airlines superannuation fund, your balance in the former division or fund was allocated to the applicable sub-account(s) at the time of transfer.
-As a result of this process, you may also have additional amounts in the Company Account , Productivity Account and Transfer Account .
-Transfers from other super funds If applicable, you may transfer amounts you hold in other complying superannuation funds to your Division 2 account.
+Contribution type Amount of contribution Transfers from another Qantas Super division or an Australian Airlines superannuation fund If you transferred to Division 3 from another division of Qantas Super, or from an Australian Airlines superannuation fund, your balance in the former division or fund was allocated to the applicable sub-account(s) at the time of transfer.
+As a result of this process, you may also have amounts in the following account types: Company Contribution Account: for amounts transferred from Division 3A; and Transfer Account: for 'accumulation' balances transferred from Division 1 or 2, or an Australian Airlines superannuation fund, that were not allocated to another sub-account in Division 3.
+Transfers from other super funds If applicable, you may transfer amounts you hold in other complying superannuation funds to your Division 3 account.
 Any tax that may apply to this amount will be deducted when it is paid.
 Credited to your Rollover Account .
 Government co-contribution If you're a low or middle income earner the Government will contribute extra money to your account if you contribute your own money after-tax and meet certain rules.
 For more information, refer to our Government super contributions fact sheet available on our website.
-Credited to your Member Extra/Voluntary Account .
+Credited to your Voluntary Contribution Account.
 Low income super contribution The Government will make a contribution (of up to \$500) of 15% of eligible concessional contributions (including employer contributions) made by or for individuals with an adjusted annual taxable income of up to \$37,000.
 For more information, refer to our Government super contributions fact sheet available on our website.
-Credited to your Member Extra/Voluntary Account .
+Credited to your Voluntary Contribution Account .